Car Accident Lawyers In Raleigh, N.C. Representing Clients In Auto Accident Claims

 What Types Of Damages Can I Recover After Being Injured In A Car Accident?

 If you are a car accident victim, you may be able to recover both economic and non-economic damages related to your injuries and property damage.
 Damages are awarded based on the unique circumstances that surround your case.

 Economic damages, also called special damages, are based on a specific monetary value.
 Economic damages are meant to reimburse individuals for the out-of-pocket expenses they have paid or may have to pay due to being involved in a motor vehicle accident case.

 Some of the most commonly awarded economic damages include:

 - Past and future lost wages are meant to reimburse for the money that you have been unable to earn due to being involved in an accident.

 - Loss of earning capacity if you are unable to return to the same type of work you enjoyed before your accident.

 - Past and future medical bills that you have incurred due to being injured.

 - Property damages are meant to help you repair or replace your vehicle.

-It should also be understood that individuals who have suffered a personal injury due to a car accident may also be entitled to recover economic damages related to their ongoing medical care.
+It should also be understood that car accident victims who have suffered a personal injury due to a car accident may also be entitled to recover economic damages related to their ongoing medical care.
 These costs can include medical expenses related to physical therapy, rehabilitation, or any other medical treatment they may need.